Densely packed particle raft at vertically vibrated air-water interface: Dispersion relations in regular wave patterns

-Here, we focused on the square-shaped wave patterns and tested five different packing fractions $\phi$ for the smaller particles with $d=1.4$\,mm.
+We focused on the square-shaped wave patterns and tested five different packing fractions $\phi$ for the smaller particles with $d=1.4$\,mm.
 At each $\phi$, we extracted a dispersion relation by testing various vibration amplitudes and frequencies.
 In each experiment, we performed a time-average for all frames and obtained a single image to capture the periodicity, see Fig.~\ref{fig:fft}a.
 A two-dimensional Fourier transform was then applied to the image to determine the dominant wave number $k$, as demonstrated in Fig.~\ref{fig:fft}b.
 As shown earlier in Fig.~\ref{fig:freqcomp}, the corresponding angular frequency is $\omega = \pi f$.

-Our measured dispersion relations indicate that $k$ increases with $\omega$ with a slightly non-linear trend, see two examples at different packing fractions in Fig.~\ref{fig:dispersion}a and b.
-For $\phi=0.77$, both Eqs.~\ref{eq:dispersion_classic}~and~\ref{eq:dispersion_modified} can be well-fitted to the measurements, with the coefficients of determination, $R^2>0.95$.
+Our measured dispersion relations indicate that $k$ increases with $\omega$ following a slightly non-linear trend, see two examples at different packing fractions in Fig.~\ref{fig:dispersion}a and b.
+For $\phi=0.77$, both Eqs.~\ref{eq:dispersion_classic}~and~\ref{eq:dispersion_modified} can be well-fitted to the measurements, with the coefficients of determination $R^2>0.95$.
 However, for a higher packing fraction, $\phi = 0.90$, the modified relation, Eq.~\ref{eq:dispersion_modified}, better captures the non-linearity in the dispersion relation, indicating a stronger presence of the bending rigidity via the $Bk^5$ term.

-We next examine the fitted stretching and bending moduli as a function of the packing fraction, see Fig.~\ref{fig:dispersion}c and d.
-To test the sensitivity of the results to the fitting method for Eq.~\ref{eq:dispersion_modified}, we used both direct non-linear least squares fitting between $w$ and $k$ and an alternative linear fitting, in which we treat the entire left-hand side as the dependent variable and the three non-linear terms on the right-hand side as independent variables, e.g., $\tanh{(kh)}Bk^5/\rho$.
-In our case, the factor $\tanh{(kh)}\approx1$, while the added inertial term $\rho_rak/\rho\ll1$, so they are not influential to the result.
+We next examine the fitted stretching and bending moduli as functions of the packing fraction, see Fig.~\ref{fig:dispersion}c and d.
+To test the sensitivity of the results to the fitting method for Eq.~\ref{eq:dispersion_modified}, we used both direct non-linear least-squares fitting for the relation between $\omega$ and $k$ and an alternative linear least-squares fitting, in which we treat the entire left-hand side (minus $gk\tanh(kh)$) as the dependent variable and the two non-linear terms associated with $\gamma_e$ and $B$ on the right-hand side as independent variables, e.g., $\tanh{(kh)}k^5/\rho$.
+In our case, the factor $\tanh{(kh)}\approx1$, while the added inertial term $\rho_ra_pk/\rho\ll1$, meaning they are not influential to the result.
 The two fitting methods yield similar values of $\gamma_e$ and $B$, with an anomaly for $B$ at $\phi\approx0.81$, which is likely due to experimental noise.